Finding Temporary Accommodation in Germany

 Meet with an expert face-to-face or via Skype for tailored assistance with your flat search.
 A one-hour coaching session is just €75 with all taxes included.
 In person or on Skype.

 Online workshop ‘Getting Started and Finding a Flat in Germany.’

 Get all the essential information about prices, paperwork, requirements and things to look out for in our online seminar.
 Includes helpful checklists and email templates in German.

-Or book one of our full-service relocation packages (Berlin only)!
+Or book one of our full-service relocation packages (Berlin and Hamburg)!

-Let our team support you with everything you need when you're new in Berlin!
+Let our team support you with everything you need when you're new in Berlin or Hamburg!
 Book your own personal coach for yourself or your family.